-Being a researcher by trade is both a blessing and curse: I can find evidence on anything I want, but the data presented isn’t always encouraging.
+Being a researcher by trade is both a blessing and a curse.
+I can find evidence on anything I want, but the data presented isn’t always encouraging.
 In this case, I felt I needed to become better informed before making the decision to have a child on my own.
-So, I forged ahead and started seeking out credible reports on single family households.
-What the information concluded was the emergence of a true father-less epidemic happening here in the U.S.: according to the U.S. Census Bureau, 1 in 4 children under the age of 18— a total of about 17.2 million kids— is being raised without a father.
+So, I forged ahead and started seeking out credible reports on single-family households.
+What the information concluded was the emergence of a true father-less epidemic happening here in the US.
+According to the U.S. Census Bureau, 1 in 4 children under the age of 18— a total of about 17.2 million kids— are being raised without a father.
 I don’t know about you, I not only had to read that stat twice, but I needed to sit down and digest it as well.

-And I stayed seated because, as I kept up my search, I tripped upon this infographic:
+And I stayed seated because as I kept up my search, I tripped over more staggering information:

-But, instead of drawing a conclusion and solidifying my doubt, I designed my very own research project with three components:
+After swimming in a pool of doubt for a day or two, I decided to design my very own research project with three components:

 Next, I planted my analytical butt in the sand along the Santa Monica shoreline and put pen to paper.
 First, I thought about all those people in my life who were raised by their mothers, with no Dad present.
 I made columns: Name, Education, Career, Financial Success, Psychological Standing.
-Then, I began to think: I knew six people close enough to me to evaluate using these five qualifiers.
-And let me just say, those six people turned out pretty freaking well.
-All are successful, responsible, psychologically sound and happy people.
-These were exceptional humans who learned that the nuclear family just wasn’t theirs, and Mom carried the role of Dad too.
+I knew exactly six people close enough to me to evaluate using these five qualifiers.
+And let me just say, those six people turned out pretty damn well.
+All are successful, responsible, psychologically sound, and happy with their life & decisions.
+These were exceptional humans whose family portraits looked different than most.

-In my last phase of research, I thought about the best examples of Dads I know and the qualities they bring to the family unit.
+In my last phase of research, I reflected upon those men who rock this Dad gig, and the amazing qualities they bring to the family unit.

 Once I was done with the research, I started the analysis and the conclusions presented themselves:

-But something continued to weigh on me: yes, whereas I possess all these traits, I am still not a dude or a Dad (and to this day I have never claim to be).
-Maybe that’s why, when I was wished a Happy Father’s Day, it didn’t feel sincere to me.
-I mean, while I run a household, am solely responsible for the safety and security of my son, and support our family financially, I am very clear on the value a Dad brings to the family unit.
+As time went on, something continued to weigh on me.
+Whereas I possess all these traits, I am still not a “Dad”.
+Maybe that’s why being wished a Happy Father’s Day, didn’t feel sincere to me.
+While I am solely responsible for the safety and security of my son and support our family financially, I am very clear on the value a Dad brings to the family unit.
 With this clarity and realization, I knew what I needed to do next: build a strong tribe of men that can support Kellan in all the ways I can’t.
-Men who not only have the traits listed above but also provide Kellan the male energy, masculinity, confidence, and love that only a dad can offer his son– or in this case, men who can mentor my son.
+Men who not only have the traits listed above, but also can provide Kellan the male energy, masculinity, confidence, and love that only a dad can offer his son.
 I have never believed that you have to be biologically related to play the role of a parent to child.
-I started to pull together this tribe of MENtors, and I am proud to say that it is comprised of some of the most exemplary men I could ever ask for.
-They are true role models and have shown Kellan things as small as the ‘dude hand-shake’ and as big as love conveyed by copious amounts of bro-holds (hugs/affection).
-I witness the difference in how they interact, in their flow and overall energy.
-I am proud that Kellan has this tribe and I look forward to seeing how these men will instruct him as he grows into different stages of life: from man-to-man chats about girls, to engaging in rough-housing (which guys seem to consider sacred play), geeking out over the newest tech gadgets, and more.
-Kellan’s tribe is solid, and I am so very thankful for the members who consistently show up for him (and for me).
+I started to pull together this tribe of MENtors, and I am proud to say that it is comprised of some of the most extraordinary men a solo mom like me could ever ask for.
+They are true role models and have shown Kellan love, guidance, and support.
+I witness the difference in how they interact, in their flow, and overall energy.
+I am proud that Kellan has this tribe and I look forward to seeing how these men will instruct him as he grows into different stages of life.
+Kellan’s tribe is solid, and I am so very thankful for the MENtors who consistently show up for him (and for me).